velartrill/velartrill.github.io/orig/spirals/sparrowhawk/old/coalition.md

 I whistle softly.
 "That is the most Raven thing I have ever heard.
 Wow."
 I shake my head.
 "Brilliant.
 Brilliant and cruel.
 The gown didn't take the offer, did she?"

 "Indeed not.
 I suspect she did not think much of her chances against a duelist with such an… unnaturally prolongated history of experience with the sword.
-Particularly in null gravity.
+Particularly in null-grav.
 Rather than risk herself, she ordered her women to press the attack."

 "And they overheard the challenge, didn't they."
 I shake my head.
 Raven on one side, the gowns on the other.
 I can't decide which side I should be taking.